 When a patient finally enters a drug rehab center, they have already traveled a long and tiresome road.
-Most addicts don’t make the decision to seek treatment on their own; instead they come to an agreement with their family that they will get the help they need.
+Most addicts don’t make the decision to seek treatment on their own; instead, they come to an agreement with their family that they will get the help they need.
 Unfortunately, there are more obstacles to cross than just getting the addict to agree to go to holistic drug rehab.
 Paying for treatment is difficult or impossible in some situations and can make private, professional treatment seem out of reach.

 What if I Don’t Have Medical Insurance?

 The most common circumstance that our patients face is that they simply don’t have insurance.
 By the time an individual is ready and willing to seek treatment; they have already lost their jobs and have no insurance to rely on.
-If you’re faced with a situation like this, you may feel that you have little available to you beside state and government-funded treatment.
-Even though these inpatient drug and alcohol treatment centers exist, they have long waiting lists, are available for low-income individuals and reserved for those already in the system.
+If you’re faced with a situation like this, you may feel that you have little available to you besides state and government-funded treatment.
+Even though these inpatient drug and alcohol treatment centers exist, they have long waiting lists, are available for low-income individuals, and reserved for those already in the system.

 Fortunately, inpatient treatment doesn’t have to be unattainable.
 There are residential treatment centers that offer affordable, low-cost programs without sacrificing the quality and integrity of the treatment.
-These same facilities arrange payment schedules, have reduced fees and accept financing from such organizations as Medical Financing and Clark Behavioral Health Financing.
+These same facilities arrange payment schedules, have reduced fees, and accept financing from such organizations as Medical Financing and Clark Behavioral Health Financing.

 If you don’t have insurance, your first step is to call the alcohol and drug rehab center directly and see what options are available.
-Contrary to popular belief, it’s actually easier to work with a private drug rehab center as opposed to a public one, as you’ll have more options and a better direction as to how make holistic drug rehab achievable.
+Contrary to popular belief, it’s actually easier to work with a private drug rehab center as opposed to a public one, as you’ll have more options and a better direction as to how to make holistic drug rehab achievable.

 I Have Medical Insurance.
 What does it Cover?